waok8s/waofed/README.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.10.0/cert-manager.yaml
 ```

+> ⚠️ You may have to wait a second for cert-manager to be ready.

 Deploy the Operator with the following command.
 It creates `waofed-system` namespace and deploys CRDs, controllers and other resources.

 ```sh